IBM/db2sock-ibmi/ILE-PROC/README.md

 User 'db2user' is a c module, possibly difficult for some to understand.
 I will likely add another 'db2rpg' to allow RPGers to participate within the framework of 'everything RPG'.

-## technical (pass by value)
+## technical registers (pass by value)

 Technically, anything 16 bytes or less marked as 'value' will be placed in up to two 8 byte registers.
-Therefore, we need only get the correct size 'hole' and you can pass any type through the 'value' (int - fool4_t, packed - fool1_t to fool16_t, char - fool1_t to fool16_t, ds -  fool1_t to fool16_t,
-so on), with exception of floating point registers (4f, 8f, etc.).
+Therefore, toolkit, we need only get the correct size 'hole' and you can pass any type through the 'value' (int - fool4_t, packed - fool1_t to fool16_t, char - fool1_t to fool16_t, ds -  fool1_t to fool16_t, so on), with exception of floating point registers (4f, 8f, etc.).
-So few people really understand pass by value 16 bytes rules, that as author, I almost decided not to support at all.
-Made even worse, no un-blocked instructions are available to really do this right (gen code needed).

 For those wondering about any pass by value 17+ bytes (ds, etc.).
-Greater 17+ 'value' is actually accomplished by copy argument/parameter, and 'value' is promoted to pass by reference.
-Basically, those thinking they were improving performance for aggregates 17+ bytes by 'value', they are actually making things perform worse via compiler copy (ILE c, C++, RPG, etc.).
-Good side, 'spill memory' copy does not reflect changes in caller made by callee (meaning copy), but most folks did not even know a copy occurred and slowed things down (now you know).
+Greater 17+ 'value' is actually accomplished by compiler copy argument/parameter, where 'value' is promoted to pass by reference to the copy.
+Basically, folks thinking they were improving performance using aggregates 17+ bytes by 'value', are actually making things perform worse via compiler 'temp' copy (ILE c, C++, RPG, etc.).
+However, good side, 'temp' copy does not reflect changes in caller object made by callee (meaning copy), but most folks did not even know a copy occurred ( ... and slowed things down ... now you know).

 ##db2user - user special add handler module (dynamic loaded ILE SRVPGM).